edlink/docs/guides/v2.0/events.md

 };

-// Should be set to the id of the last event you've processed const after = '00000000-0000-0000-0000-000000000000';
+// Should be set to the id of the last event you've processed
+// We'll be looking at the events that occurred after this one const after = '00000000-0000-0000-0000-000000000000';

 // This field will hold the url for our next request